dannylee1020/openpo/README.md

 ![Demo](./demo/demo.gif)

 ## What is OpenPO?
-OpenPO is a lightweight Python package that simplifies the process of collecting, managing, and leveraging user preferences for LLM preference optimization.
+OpenPO is a lightweight Python package that simplifies the process of collecting, managing, and leveraging user feedback for LLM preference optimization.
 By automating the comparison of different LLM outputs and gathering user feedback, OpenPO helps developers build better, more fine-tuned language models with minimal effort.

 ## Key Features